University of North Carolina at Charlotte: Baseball

+Basketball (men's)

+Men's basketball, coached by Aaron Fearne.
+The team has reached the NCAA Tournament 11 times, including a trip to the Final Four in 1977.
+NBA players that once suited up for the 49ers include Boston Celtics Cedric Maxwell, DeMarco Johnson, 2001 NBA draft lottery pick Rodney White, Eddie Basden and Chad Kinch of the Cleveland Cavaliers.

+Basketball (women's)

+In 2003, the women's basketball team reached the NCAA Tournament for the first time.
+In the 2021–22 season, the team won both a CUSA regular season and tournament championship, resulting in an NCAA tournament berth.

 Football

 Charlotte's Division I FCS football team kicked off in 2013.
 It plays at Jerry Richardson Stadium, which holds approximately 15,000 people and can be expanded to hold up to 40,000 people.
 Its first game was a 52–7 victory against Campbell University on August 31, 2013.

-The football program moved up to Division I FBS in 2015 and play as members of Conference USA.
+The football program moved up to Division I FBS in 2015 to play as members of Conference USA.
 The Charlotte 49ers participated in their first bowl game in 2019 against the Buffalo Bulls in the Bahamas Bowl.
+Charlotte would move conferences to the American Athletic Conference beginning in 2023.

-Charlotte has had 4 players selected in the NFL Draft; Larry Ogunjobi, Nate Davis, Alex Highsmith, and Cameron Clark.
+Charlotte has had 5 players selected in the NFL Draft; Larry Ogunjobi, Nate Davis, Alex Highsmith, Cameron Clark and Grant DuBose.

-Men's Golf
+Golf (men's)

 In September 2007, the Charlotte men's golf team reached the ranking of being the top-rated golf team in the nation.

-Men's soccer
+Soccer (men's)

 The men's soccer team reached the College Cup in 1996 and 2011.
 The team advanced all the way to the 2011 NCAA Division I Men's Soccer Championship, losing to UNC-Chapel Hill and finishing second in the national polls.
-Former 49ers soccer players now playing in the MLS include Floyd Franks, Donnie Smith, Brandt Bronico, and Jon Busch.
-The team won a conference title in 2013–2014.
+Former 49ers soccer players who went on to play in the MLS include Floyd Franks, Donnie Smith, Brandt Bronico, and Jon Busch.

-Track and field

-The men's and women's track and field teams have also made national berth, throughout the school's history.
-Their most notable athlete is Shareese Woods.
-She is the most decorated athlete in school history, running professionally for ADIDAS.

-Volleyball

-Women's volleyball is one of the largest sponsors of the Side-Out Foundation's "Dig Pink" for breast cancer awareness.
+The team has won eight conference titles, including once in 2013–2014 as a member of Conference USA and twice in 2023-2024 and 2024-2025 as a member of the American Athletic Conference.
+The program became the first in the American since SMU in 2017, 2018, and 2019 to win back-to-back conference championships.